English name: Striped Kukri Snake (aka “Four-lined Kukri Snake”)

-Contribution to the ecosystem: Helps control lizard populations in Bangkok, especially small skinks.
+Contribution to the ecosystem: Eats lizards, especially small skinks.
 Also eats frogs and the eggs of birds and other reptiles.
 Provides food for larger snakes and monitors.

 Danger to humans: No danger to humans – is small and has no venom.

 Conservation status and threats: No known conservation threats.